ninjacom/100-days-of-code/r1-log.md

 ### R1D5
 Practiced JS changes to CSS Flexbox, and grid template areas in CSS Grid.
 Seems like CSS Grid is a bit more versatile than Flexbox and Bootstrap.

+### R1D6
+Completed the Ajax Type Ahead exersice in #js30.
+Also Day 6 for CSS Grid, and I started the Front End Developer Certificate on freeCodeCamp because why not?!